Questions to Ask a Roofing Contractor

 - Request more information on how a roofing contractor’s process works from start to finish.
 You should have a solid understanding of how they operate when arriving at the job site, plus anything you should do to prepare the space for the work.

 - Inquire whether your roof has any areas where structural changes should be made in order to avoid issues later.

 - Discuss any maintenance tips that you can fulfill without hiring a roofing contractor.
-This also help you to extend the lifetime of your roof.
+This also helps you to extend the lifetime of your roof.

 - Questions to ask a roofing contractor also include any tips on whether your old roof needs to be removed completely.

 - If you have ideas about moving to green living or want to be more energy-efficient, be sure to ask your roofing contractor whether or not they can supply recycled materials, and whether their end product (new roof) is Energy Star rated.